manzt/zarrita.js/docs/packages/zarrita.md

 - `stride` – the number of elements needed to advance one value along each dimension

-This is the minimal representation of the chunk data is often suitable for many applications.
+This minimal representation of the chunk data is often suitable for many applications.
 However, for further processing or manipulations of the chunk data, you can integrate with [`scijs/ndarray`](https://github.com/scijs/ndarray) to convert it into an `ndarray` object.